-Latest Activity: Played Run 2 (5 hours ago)
+Latest Activity: Played Champions Of Chaos 2 (57 minutes ago)

 People worry about kids playing with guns, and teenagers watching violent videos; we are scared that some sort of culture of violence will take them over.
 Nobody worries about kids listening to thousands — literally thousands — of songs about broken hearts and rejection and pain and misery and loss.